ingframin/CPongC/README.md

 On Mac you also need the development packages; you can install them with Homebrew or Mac Ports.
 If you install them from the SDL2 website you need the -L/path/ and -I/path/ directives for gcc, pointing to the correct subfolders in the Framework folder.

+The easiest is to edit the task.json file and use Visual Studio Code.
+No editors war, if you like Vim, Emacs, Sublime, whatever, I don't care.
+My build is editor/ide agnostic.

+I am bad at writing make files, I may consider writing one at some point.

 ## Additional information and license

 If you need help, send me a message: framin2 at gmail.com.

 I got the sounds and font for free.
 I added the font licence file in the fonts folder but I cannot find the audio source anymore.
 If you recognize it, please, drop me a message so that I can give proper attribution.